 It doesn’t have to be a double-layered Patagonia jacket, but bring a couple of extra layers in your backpack just in case the classic Eugene weather kicks in and brings a cold spell.

 Taking the elevator up one floor when you can take the stairs

 Most buildings have the luxury of having an elevator ready for any convenience.
-While it’s tempting to take the elevator every time you have to go up beyond than the ground level, it stalls those who have to take it up five floors.
+While it’s tempting to take the elevator every time you have to go beyond the ground level, it stalls those who have to take it up five floors.

-The constant stopping of the elevator on every floor can get tiring, and in some instances can make delay the journey upwards even more, so unless you’ve broken your leg or have an injury please take the stairs.
+The constant stopping of the elevator on every floor can get tiring, and in some instances can delay the journey upwards even more, so unless you’ve broken your leg or have an injury please take the stairs.

 Leaving litter on the ground

 Please, just please don’t throw your cups on the ground, we have recycle and compost bins for a reason.

 Unfortunately Starbucks cups and sandwich wrappers don’t count as part of the campus beautification project, and with spring upon us let’s keep our campus pretty for all of us to enjoy.
 After all, with campus tours going on we want to make it look presentable.